rebbort/blast-puzzle-test-game/readme.md

 ## Events

 All engine-wide events are defined in [`EventNames.ts`](assets/scripts/core/events/EventNames.ts).
 Use these constants when emitting or subscribing instead of string literals.
+The global `EventBus` tracks listeners and warns in development when an emitted event has no subscribers.

 ## QA